Black metal: Depressive suicidal black metal

 Pioneered by black-doom bands like Ophthalamia, Katatonia, Bethlehem, Forgotten Tomb and Shining, depressive suicidal black metal, also known as suicidal black metal, depressive black metal or DSBM, is a style that melds the second wave-style of black metal with doom metal, with lyrics revolving around themes such as depression, self-harm, misanthropy, suicide and death.
-DSBM bands draws the lo-fi recording and highly distorted guitars of black metal, while employing the usage of acoustic instruments and non-distorted electric guitar's timbres present in doom metal, interchanging the slower, doom-like, sections with faster tremolo picking.
-Vocals are usually high-pitched like in black metal, but lacking of energy, simulating feelings like hopelessness, desperation and plea.
+DSBM bands draw on the lo-fi recording and highly distorted guitars of black metal, while employing the usage of acoustic instruments and non-distorted electric guitar timbres present in doom metal, interchanging the slower, doom-like, sections with faster tremolo picking.
+Vocals are usually high-pitched like in black metal, but lacking energy, simulating feelings like hopelessness, desperation, and entreaty.
 The presence of one-man bands is more prominent in this genre compared to others.
-Examples of bands include Xasthur, Leviathan, Strid, Silencer, Make a Change… Kill Yourself, Lifelover and I Shalt Become.
+Examples of bands include Xasthur, Leviathan, Strid, Silencer, Make a Change...
+Kill Yourself, Lifelover and I Shalt Become.

 Black 'n' roll

 Black 'n' roll is a style of black metal that incorporates elements from 1970s hard rock and rock and roll music.
-Examples of black 'n' roll bands include Midnight, Kvelertak, Vreid, and Khold.
-Bands such as Satyricon, Darkthrone, Nachtmystium, Nidingr, Craft, and Sarke also experimented with the genre.
+Examples of black 'n' roll bands include Carpathian Forest, Kvelertak, Vreid, and Khold.
+Bands such as Satyricon, Nachtmystium, Nidingr, Craft, and Sarke also experimented with the genre.